 - You must complete all boxes provided.

 - Please complete the mitigating circumstances form, save the document and encrypt it, email it to the Student Support Office along with any scanned encrypted evidence and follow that up with a second email containing the password.
 The Student Support Office will email to confirm safe receipt.
-The form will then be passed to the appropriate Undergraduate Year Tutor, PGT Programme Directors, or PGR Directors for consideration and signature.
+The form will then be passed to the appropriate Undergraduate Year Tutor or PGT Programme Director for consideration and signature.

 - Any information you provide will be treated confidentially.

 - The default is that, wherever possible, you must supply written evidence; unless you are registered with DASS - please see item above for disabilities.
 Evidence should be a statement from a person competent to assess your situation professionally.
-Examples: Doctor's note, a letter from Student Counselling Service, etc. If you are unable to provide evidence, you MUST discuss this with your Undergraduate Year Tutor, PGT Programme Directors, or PGR Directors.
+Examples: Doctor's note, a letter from Student Counselling Service, etc. Evidence must be provided on letter-headed paper and written in English (or certifiably translated), clearly stating the name and signature of the author of the material.
+It must include relevant dates and your name.
+If you are unable to provide evidence, you MUSTdiscuss this with your Undergraduate Year Tutor or PGT Programme Director.

-- If you have any queries about whether your personal circumstances may make you eligible for Mitigating Circumstances compensation, or about the process, please speak to your Undergraduate Year Tutor, PGT Programme Directors, or PGR Directors.
+- If you have any queries about whether your personal circumstances may make you eligible for Mitigating Circumstances compensation, or about the process, please speak to your Undergraduate Year Tutor or PGT Programme Director.

 - The completed form, and attached evidence, must be submitted to the Computer Science Student Support Office, by the deadlines provided.